22 Things To Do In Coyoacan, Mexico City – More Than Frida’s House!

 Coyoacan is an area of Mexico City known for its cobbled streets, art galleries, colourful buildings and artisan markets.
 With plenty of leafy parks, it feels like you’ve been whisked away to a peaceful village.
 It’s hard to imagine you’re in a city of 22 million!

-The village feel is hardly a surprise because Coyoacan was indeed once its own independent town.
+The village feel is hardly surprising because Coyoacan was once an independent town.
 Cuidad de Mexico grew and engulfed it, yet it retained its old-fashioned charm.
 First up in my Coyoacan guide, how to arrive…

 Getting to Coyoacan: